jason-lieb/obsidian-browser-interface-plugin/README.md

 The Obsidian Browser Interface Plugin is dependent on the [Meta Bind plugin](https://github.com/mProjectsCode/obsidian-meta-bind-plugin).
 Also it is highly recommended to pair this plugin with the Advanced Tables plugin.

+If there is interest in a firefox-supported extension, one might be created in the future.

 ### Installation

 Until the obsidian plugin is approved, the only way to install it will be manually building it.